-Now what can we learn from the highest shared articles about creativity?
+Now, what can we learn from the highest-shared articles about creativity?

-- Articles focused on people do well
+- Articles focused on people doing well

 - Readers are interested in the effects of creativity

-With that information we can take it one step further and get more specific about the topic.
+With that information, we can take it one step further and get more specific about the topic.
 Let’s look at how well articles about creative people do:

 From this I know a few things about these articles:

-- They will fit my audience, because they care about creativity
+- They will fit my audience because they care about creativity

 - The topics are highly engaging